Top tips for Welcome Week – my suggested ‘to do’ list

 The ‘Must Dos’

-- Matriculate and attend any School-based events – these events will tell you more about your programme and will let you meet your new peers and lecturers.
+One of the very first things you should do is matriculate and attend any School-based events.
+These events will tell you more about your programme and will let you meet your new peers and lecturers.
 Keep an eye on your University email, and download the University Events App, for details.

-- Visit the Sports and Activities Fairs and speak to representatives of societies that you may be interested in – sign up to activities that interest you, but don’t feel obliged to sign up to every activity.
+Another key event is the Sports and Activities Fairs.
+It is a brilliant way to explore the range of societies and clubs on offer, to speak to representatives of societies that you may be interested in, and to sign up to activities that interest you, but don’t feel obliged to sign up to every activity.
 Sometimes the sports and activities fair stalls help you to rule out societies that don’t suit you, as much as finding those that do.
 Be prepared to try new or different activities – the societies I am still part of now do not necessarily align with those I envisaged I would enjoy!

-- Register yourself with a local GP – this will come in really handy if you fall ill during term time.
+It is also a smart idea to register with a local GP, as this will come in really handy if you fall ill during term time.
 Beware that GP practices close to the University have limited spaces, so it is well worth registering yourself before you need medical care.

-- Register for a Young Scot card if you don’t have one already – this will give you free bus travel within Scotland, among other discounts and benefits.
+Another practical tip is to register for a Young Scot card if you don’t have one already.
+This will give you free bus travel within Scotland, among other discounts and benefits.

-- Give yourself some free time – Welcome Week can be daunting and it’s important to schedule some free time enjoying Edinburgh to yourself!
+It is important to give yourself some free time.
+Welcome Week can be daunting with all the new information, and it’s important to schedule some free time enjoying Edinburgh to yourself!

 Recommended

-- Prepare yourself for the upcoming semester by purchasing any stationery (such as notebooks, files, paper and pens).
+Prepare yourself for the upcoming semester by purchasing any stationery (such as notebooks, files, paper and pens).
+Being organised from day one can help you stay on top of your coursework as things ramp up.

 Optional

-- Consider how you are planning to commute to university – renting or buying a bicycle might be a good idea depending on your circumstances.
+Finally, you should consider how you are planning to commute to university.
+Depending on where you’re living, renting or buying a bicycle might be a convenient way to get around.

 Want to find out more?